artob/ar.to/2010/08/red-blood-white-snow.md

 and justify the Red Army's insignificant progress against the Finnish defenses while covering up the mind-boggling number of steadily climbing casualties.
-The spin made the Mannerheim Line out to sound like a stronger, impregnable version of the French Maginot Line, a bit of a stretch considering that an equivalent span of the Maginot Line would have had some 5,800 concrete bunkers to the mere hundred that the Finns had been able to build and equip.
+The spin made the Mannerheim Line out to sound like a stronger, impregnable version of the French Maginot Line -- a bit of a stretch considering that an equivalent span of the Maginot Line would have had some 5,800 concrete bunkers to the mere hundred that the Finns had been able to build and equip.
 The real strength of the Mannerheim Line lay in the men who